 8. Professional marketing proposal template

 Start your marketing campaign on a promising note with this marketing plan template.
 It’s short, sharp and to the point.
-The table of contents sets out the agenda, and there’s a page for the company overview and mission statement.
+The table of contents outlines the agenda and there’s a page for the company overview and mission statement:

 Professional Marketing Proposal Template